Phlai Chumphon: Central government

 Administrative villages contain many villages such as:

+Local government

+Phlai Chumphon Subdistrict Municipality (เทศบาลตำบลพลายชุมพล) covers the whole Phlai Chumphon subdistrict.

 Temples

 Phlai Chumphon subdistrict is home to the following active temples, where Theravada Buddhism is practiced by local residents.

 There is also a "samnak song", houses of monks that are not officially registered, called Samnak Song Phitsanulok Mueang Mai (Moo5).

 Logo

 The Phlai Chumphon subdistrict municipality logo shows a war elephant.
 Phlai Chumphon means: a herd of elephants.

 Economy

 Mฺost of the population west of the irrigation canal are engaged in agriculture, of which rice is the main crop.

 Retail, hotels, restaurants and factories are mainly located along Singhawat road, highway 12 (Phitsanulok - Sukhothai route).
 CentralPlaza Phitsanulok (Moo5) plays a role in the employment service.

 Infrastructure

 Education

+The following schools are located in Phlai Chumphon subdistrict.